 This course will cover advanced aspects of allergic diseases in childhood, from the mechanisms underlying the ‘atopic march’ to difficult clinical scenarios such as multisystem allergic disease, immunodeficiency, adolescent transition and psychological or safeguarding issues.
 Practical workshops on infant weaning, food challenges and immunotherapy will be available.

-- Design diagnostic and management strategies to address challenging scenarios in paediatric practice such as difficult asthma, multisystem allergic disease, suspected immunodeficiencies, complex drug allergy, reactions to vaccines and safeguarding concerns
+- Design diagnostic and management strategies to address both common and difficult/uncommon scenarios in paediatric practice

-- Assess the role of a multidisciplinary team for the care of children with multisystem allergic disease, and involve allied healthcare professionals when required
+- Reflect on the usefulness of a multidisciplinary team to the care of children with complex multisystem allergic disease, and involve allied healthcare professionals when required

-- Evaluate the psychosocial impact of allergic diseases in children and their families and formulate initiatives to address this issue
+- Assess the psychosocial impact of allergic diseases in children and their families and formulate initiatives to address this issue

-- Plan the required steps for appropriate transition of allergic adolescents into adult care
+- Plan the required steps for an optimal transition of allergic adolescents into adult care

 Who should attend?